By Karen Benson, certified Texas Master Naturalist

 Recently after a hard rain shower, a bunch of strange red bugs crawled out of the ground on a ranch in Cadiz, Texas (which is pronounced “KAY-dees” as you probably know.)
 The soil in the Cadiz community is mostly sandy, and these small creatures came out of silk-lined tunnels in the sand.

+This is not a “Beanie Baby” but an actual bug!
+This half-inch-long creature is called a Giant Red Velvet Mite, because regular mites are much smaller.
+It looks like a dimpled velvet sack with eight legs.
+These mites come out of the soil after heavy warm-season rains and are thus nicknamed Summer Rain Bugs.
+Children of all ages are delighted by these tiny animals.
 Each bug was about a half-inch across and it was covered in bright red fuzz.
 They looked like little red velvet sacks with dimples.
 You wouldn’t even know they were bugs until you saw them moving around on tiny legs.
 Eight legs, in fact.

 Well, that cinched it: these bugs were arachnids, cousins to spiders, ticks, and mites.
 But unlike any other arachnid I know of, these Summer Rain Bugs were cute!
 They reminded me of tiny “Beanie Babies” covered in red plush fabric.